 Rutgers heads down to College Park for Big Ten showdown

-The Rutgers men's lacrosse team is coming off of its most complete game of the season in a 16-8 win over Michigan, and will need every bit of a complete performance Sunday afternoon as the No. 8 Scarlet Knights (8-3, 1-1) head down to College Park to take on No. 1 Maryland (9-1, 2-0).
+The Rutgers men's lacrosse team is coming off of its most complete game of the season in a 16-8 win over Michigan, and will need every bit of a complete performance Sunday night as the No. 8 Scarlet Knights (8-3, 1-1) head down to College Park to take on No. 1 Maryland (9-1, 2-0).

 The Terrapins most recently beat a ranked Penn State team on the road and their one loss on the season came at the hands of No. 2 Albany in an 11-10 thriller.